-All field wiring enters the panel via knock outs on either the top or rear of the panel and is then terminated on the Termination Boards.
-An optional zone output card for each group of six zones may also be fitted.
+All field wiring enters the panel via knock outs on either the top or rear of the panel and is then terminated on the Termination Board.
+An optional zone output card may also be fitted.

 2.1.2.1 Smoke Alarm Inputs